Singapore Airlines launches the first ever non-stop flight from Seattle to Southeast Asia

 This isn’t the first time Singapore Airlines has operated out of the Pacific Northwest.

-According to Wilson, Singapore Airlines used to fly from Vancouver, B.C. to Singapore with one stop in Seoul, South Korea, but the service was stopped in 2009 due to government restrictions that limited the service to three times per week.
+According to Wilson, the airline used to fly from Vancouver, B.C. to Singapore with one stop in Seoul, South Korea, but the service was stopped in 2009 due to government restrictions that limited the service to three times per week.

 The cancellation of the Vancouver-to-Singapore route opened up the opportunity for nonstop service from Seattle instead.
 The longer haul and more fuel efficient capabilities of the Airbus A350-900 made the 16-hour nonstop route a viable option.